houssam980/medeca-alx-project/README.md

 make sure you have the last verse of MySQl make sure you have internet connection to make fonts imported from google fonts work you must add security to the web site for personal uses

+you can find some screenshots on imags folder